dtsn/jungleskipper/_attractions/jungle-cruise.md

   description: ''

 ---
 The Jungle Cruise is an iconic attraction that has survived the test of time.
-Opening with Disneyland in 1965 it's been operating for over 66 years.
+Opening with Disneyland in 1955 it's been operating for over 66 years.
 It has been so successful that the ride has been replicated to multiple Disney parks.

-Originally inspired by Walt Disney's True Life Adventure series and the African Queen it appealed the ideas of exploration and discovery of the 1960's.
+Originally inspired by Walt Disney's True Life Adventure series and the movie African Queen it appealed the ideas of exploration and discovery of the 1960's.

-In 2021 both the Walt Disney World and Disneyland Jungle Cruise rides were reimagined and added a lot more S.E.A. references into the attraction.
+In 2021 both the Walt Disney World and Disneyland Jungle Cruise rides were reimagined.
+The Imagineers took advantage to incorporate more S.E.A. references into the attraction.

 ## Attractions